Below is information about this blog’s content and structure.

 Posts are tagged by topic based on the main topic(s) of the post, typically 1-3 tags per post.
 A list of POST TOPICS can be found on all blog pages and posts (where the list appears depends on your device).

 While most of the topic tags are self-explanatory, some are less so.
 Below are explanations regarding the latter kind:

-ART&CRAFT includes all art and craft except for the separately tagged COIN&POSTAL, FICTION, FILM&TV, MUSIC, PHOTO, and POETRY (so, for example, posts concerning dance are tagged ART&CRAFT).
+ART&CRAFT includes all art and craft except for the separately tagged COIN&POSTAL, FICTION, FILM&TV, MUSIC, PHOTOGRAPHY, and POETRY (so, for example, posts concerning dance are tagged ART&CRAFT)

-ETHIC indicates posts concerning ethical questions surrounding the human-condor relationship.
+ETHICS indicates posts concerning ethical questions surrounding the human-condor relationship

-RELATIVE refers to species related to the California condor.
+RELATIVES refers to species related to the California condor

-THREAT concerns environmental factors that are harmful to California condors.
+THREATS concerns environmental factors that are harmful to California condors

 Other or more specific topics may be found with the FIND CONTENT form (included on all blog pages and posts).